 That feeds directly into that understanding of what context is and how context of richer, higher-resolution, understanding of who people are, where they are, who they are in a particular moment, can help teach us how to communicate appropriately and meaningfully and effectively in the world to come.

+Big data and what it’s represents is as real as the weather.
+And the effects as difficult to predict.
+But it will allow us also to design products, services and communications that get closer to people and to become even more a part of peoples’ lives.
+It’s time to embrace the complexity and learn to live in the new real worlds digital systems have made visible.